peter-wood/LingQuiz/README.md

 =====

 * If npm install fails with an error in q.js, downgrade tmp (in node_modules/bower/package.json to 0.0.23
+* Create a symbolic link to the bower_components dir in the app dir

 **Please contact me for comments, suggestions.**